 Simply put, they are employment agreements where an employer can require its employees to attend work for any number of hours but with no guarantee that the employee will get any work at all.

 There are now strict rules about when employers can cancel shifts without compensating their staff.
 It is critical that employment agreements contain a written provision about this, otherwise the employer will have to pay for any cancelled shift – regardless of how much advance notice is provided.

 The solution is to include a provision setting out reasonable notice for shift cancellation.
 The notice provided must be reasonable to avoid any payment for the cancellation.
 There are set considerations in the Act for determining the notice period, but it will remain to be seen how the Authority and Court interpret those criteria.

 Further, if an employer cancels a shift after the notice period, but before the shift begins, they will have to pay the employee an agreed amount of compensation.
 As with the period of notice, the compensation amount must be determined with regard to set considerations which will become clearer once the courts have provided some guidance.

 There are now stricter requirements regarding wage and time records.
 Unlike the previous provision, employers will now have to keep a record of time for staff on salaries as well as their waged staff.

 This will likely add some administration costs to an operation with mostly salaried staff which hasn’t kept time records in the past.
 The new requirements are designed to enable Labour Inspectors to easily confirm compliance with minimum statutory entitlements.
 Employers may choose to have their salaried staff keep old-fashioned time sheets or look to more modern online recording methods to minimise the administration time.

-If you would like further information about the changes or any employment matters please feel free to contact me on 09 470 2453 or email@example.com, or contact your usual WRMK advisor.
+If you would like further information about the changes or any employment matters please feel free to contact our employment law team or your usual WRMK legal advisor.